 Kabira Bay - Paradise in Japan

-I've been told that Kabira Bay in the north is incredibly beautiful and I'm up for a little more adventure, so I hop on a bus.
+I've been told that Kabira Bay, in the north, is incredibly beautiful.
+The bay forms part of the Iriomote-Ishigaki National Park. and has been designated a Place of Scenic Beauty.
+I'm up for a little more adventure, so I hop on a bus.
 It's all very civilised.
 You remove the proffered ticket from the little machine as you get on and an electronic board tells you how much each stage travelled so far has cost, running taxi meters for each passenger at the same time.
 The unfolding panorama as we traverse the island is typically tropical, lush green mountains surrounded by banana, sugar cane and pineapple plantations.

-Finding the way to the sightseeing spots is a doddle as I just follow the streams of cruise ship passengers emerging from the lines of coaches and the bay lives up to its reputation.
-A host of leafy small karst islands ringed with white sand and floating in water that really is emerald green today.
-Well, in snatches.
-It's windy and dark clouds are scudding across the bay, but there is enough intermittent sunshine to get the idea.
-I pile onto a glass bottomed boat with one flurry of tourists for the view from the water, as well as a look at some blue staghorn coral and a few fish as a bonus.
+Finding the way to the sightseeing spots is a doddle, as I just follow the streams of cruise ship passengers emerging from the lines of coaches and the bay lives up to its reputation.
+A host of leafy small karst islands ringed with white sand and floating in water, which really is emerald green today.
+Well, in patches.
+It's windy, and dark clouds are scudding across the bay, but there is enough intermittent sunshine to get the idea.
+I pile onto a glass bottomed boat with one flurry of tourists for the view from the sea, as well as a look at some blue staghorn coral and a few fish as a bonus.

-The forecast is confident it's going to rain all day tomorrow so I postpone packing and faff for some hours before opening the curtains and discovering that, perversely, the weather is glorious.
-It's been hot overcast and humid so far.
+The forecast is confident it's going to rain all day tomorrow, so I postpone packing and faff for some hours before opening the curtains in the morning.
+And discover that, perversely, the weather is glorious.
+It's been hot, overcast and humid so far.
 I've given up trying to style my hair - bushy is in.
 The chapel bells are ringing.
 There must be another wedding imminent.